Knowledge base

 $_SERVER["REMOTE_ADDR"]

-for example - Take the identifier of the stream to target
+e.g. - Take the flow identifier to be targeted.

-- Retrieve the current date and time (without minutes and seconds)
+- Recover the date as well as the current time (without minutes and seconds).

-These elements will then be hashed by the code provided in the Manager to generate a unique token specific to each user, which will be transmitted to the stream at the time of loading.
-The streaming platform will then check the validity of the hash to authorize or reject the connection.
+These elements will then be hashed by the code provided in the Manager in order to generate a unique and unique token for each user who will be transmitted to the stream at the time of loading.
+The streaming platform will then check the validity of the hash to allow or reject the connection.

-- To ensure the security of access to the stream, the validity of each token is limited in time
+- In order to ensure safe access to the flow, the validity of each token is limited in time.

-- It is important to disable the cache on the pages that allow access to the stream; indeed, if the token generation is cached, other users will attempt to authenticate with someone else's hash, causing their rejection even if they have permission to consume the stream
+- It is important to disable the cache on pages that allow access to the stream; indeed, if the generation of the token is cached, other users will try to authenticate themselves with someone else's hash, which will cause their rejection even if they have the permission to consume the stream.

-This guide explains how to broadcast a 360° live stream using Infomaniak's video streaming service.
+This guide explains how to make a 360° live with the video streaming service of Infomaniak.

 Prerequisites

-- Your encoder or camera must also be able to stream via an RTMP connection (learn more)
+- Your encoder or camera must also be able to send a flow via a RTMP connection (learn more).

-- Note that a 360° video stream requires a source with a high bitrate and a bitrate control set to CBR; the bitrate will depend on the type of content and data consumption, which will also be higher than a standard stream
+- Finally, note that a 360° video stream requires a source with a high bitrate and a flow control set in mode CBR The bitrate will depend on the type of content and the consumption of data which will also be greater than with a standard stream.

 Create a 360° player

-Broadcasting a 360° live stream requires a 360° player.
-This option is free and can be activated quickly:
+The broadcasting of a 360° live requires a 360° player.
+This option is free and quickly activates:

-- Click on Integration then Players in the left sidebar menu to create or edit an existing player
+- Click on Integrationthen on Players in the left side menu for create or edit an existing player.

-- Check the 360 Player box and configure the projection (360 format)
+- Check the box Player 360 and configure the projection (360 format):

-- All content broadcasted by this player (whether in 360 format or not) will now be interpreted as 360°
+- All content broadcast by this player (whether in 360 format or not) will now be interpreted as 360°.

-This guide explains how to record or archive all of your Video Streaming, which can be useful for creating TV replays or reviewing videos recorded by surveillance cameras, for example.
+This guide explains how to record or archive all of your broadcasts Streaming video, which can be useful for creating TV replays or re-viewing videos recorded by surveillance cameras e.g.

 To enable this option: